CiscoLives/LTRATO-2001/_sources/tasks/task5/step3.rst.txt

     |

-    A pop-up will appear, click on the :guilabel:`Configure Automation` button.
+    A page will open, click on the :guilabel:`Configure Automation` button.

     .. image:: images/cxtm-test-case-configure-automation.png
         :width: 75%